-Many recommender systems have achieved remarkable performance by exploiting social network information, and most of them~\cite{eirinaki2018recommender, ma2008sorec} only utilized pairwise relationships between users that are represented via graphs).
-However, user interactions in reality often involve high-order relationships that cannot be represented by simple graph structures.
-To better utilize social networks, recent studies have focused on hypergraph information available in social networks~\cite{bu2010music, zheng2018novel}.
-For example, ref.~\cite{bu2010music} explored a collaborative filtering technique for music recommender systems that uses a hypergraph to model social information in different music clusters, yielding promising results.
-Moreover, some deep learning methods incorporated hypergraphs into graph neural networks, thus enabling the embedding of hypergraph information from social networks through representation learning \cite{xia2022hypergraph, wei2022dynamic}.
-Despite the impressive performances of these approaches, theoretical understandings of the benefit of hypergraph information are still in their infancy.
+\paragraph{Related Works.} Many recommender systems have successfully used social network information, often relying on pairwise user relationships represented as graphs~\citep{eirinaki2018recommender, ma2008sorec}.
+However, real-world user interactions often involve high-order relationships that simple graphs can't capture.
+To better utilize social networks, recent studies have focused on hypergraphs~\cite{bu2010music, zheng2018novel}.
+For instance, ref.~\cite{bu2010music} used hypergraphs in a music recommender system, showing promising results.
+Additionally, some deep learning methods have integrated hypergraphs into graph neural networks to embed social network information~\citep{xia2022hypergraph, wei2022dynamic, yang2022multi, xia2022self}.
+Despite their success, the theoretical understanding of hypergraph benefits is still limited.

 Recently, there has been a line of research devoted to quantifying the benefit of graph information in recommender systems, by analyzing a specific generative model for matrix completion.
-Ref.~\cite{ahn2018binary} first proposed a matrix completion model in which a social graph (generated via the SBM) is available for exploitation, and revealed the gain due to graph information by characterizing the optimal sample probability for matrix completion.
-Ref.~\cite{zhang2021community, zhang2022mc2g} considered a more general scenario in which both the social and item graphs are observable, and designed a matrix completion algorithm that can fully utilize the information in the social and item graphs.
-Ref.~\cite{elmahdy2020matrix} showed that exploiting the hierarchical structure of social graphs yields a substantial gain for matrix completion compared to the work by~\cite{ahn2018binary}.
+Ref.~\cite{ahn2018binary} first proposed a matrix completion model in which a social graph (generated via the SBM) is available for exploitation, and revealed the gain due to graph information by characterizing the optimal sample probability for matrix completion.\footnote{As part of our work is inspired by ~\cite{ahn2018binary}, we provide a more detailed comparison in Appendix~\ref{compare}.} Ref.~\cite{zhang2021community, zhang2022mc2g} considered a more general scenario in which both the social and item graphs are observable, and designed a matrix completion algorithm that can fully utilize the information in the social and item graphs.
+Ref.~\cite{elmahdy2020matrix} showed that exploiting the hierarchical structure of social graphs yields a substantial gain for matrix completion compared to the work by~\citep{ahn2018binary}.
 These works are closely related to our work, but none of them has paid attention to the importance of hypergraph information in recommender systems.
 Moreover, due to the complicated structure of hypergraphs, theoretical analyses with respect to hypergraphs are arguably more challenging.